 Group Therapy at Our Recovery Center

-At Soledad House, group counseling is a big part of the overall addiction treatment plan.
+At Soledad House, our addiction recovery groups in San Diego are a big part of the overall addiction treatment plan.
 Since we provide a women-only environment, the group dynamic is even more specific and more helpful.
 Women can experience a sense of camaraderie and support that they can’t get anywhere else.

 In addition to group therapy, patients can work toward recovery thanks to the following treatment methods: